 The goal for women with Fluids PFPs is to improve the movement and nature of their body fluids.
 Healthy adults are 60% water, and when body fluids move slowly, they build up or get thicker, which causes heaviness, aching and tiredness.
 These excess fluids can also affect hormone balance and obstruct processes needed to get pregnant.

 An ideal hydration level is about 60% for healthy adults (it falls on either side of a normal BMI), and the quality, movement and balance of body fluids are crucial for health.
-Imagine if our bodies had an extra 20% liquids, or if they were thinner or thicker!
-It would dramatically change blood flow and how we feel and function, yet fluids are generally overlooked as a significant health issue.
-The extra or thicker fluids that Fluids PFPs have makes tissues swell and reduce all types of circulation.
-If fluids congeal, they can form plugs that block glands or tubes and disrupt the rhythm of the menstrual cycle.
+Imagine if our bodies had an extra 20% liquids or if they were thinner or thicker!
+It would dramatically change blood flow and how we feel and function, yet fluids are generally overlooked as a health issue.
+The extra or thicker fluids that Fluids PFPs have makes tissues swell and reduce all types of circulation, but if fluids congeal they can form plugs that block glands or tubes and disrupt the rhythm of the menstrual cycle.

 Circulation is essential for organ and muscle health, and when sticky fluids slow things down, it can create tiredness that usually improves with movement.
 Fluid problems are surprisingly common and can affect any part of the body, with typical signs of swelling, aching, woolly-headedness, dizziness or nausea.
 Because body fluids moisten our skin, the skin can reveal some common fluid imbalances:

 Body fluids play crucial roles in female fertility, and many women don’t get pregnant because they lack essential fluids or thickened fluids prevent conception.
 Healthy fluid balance is essential for natural pregnancy as fluids: